-Regular tuition cost is $100 per month for four half-hour lessons.
-Hour-long lessons for adult students and private house calls are also available.
-See the Agreement for Drum Lessons for detailed information about holidays and make-up lessons.
+Regular tuition is for four half-hour lessons each month.
+Hour-long lessons for adult students and private house calls to set up a drum set and deliver a single lesson are available for $75 (usually takes about 90 minutes).
+See the Agreement for Drum Lessons for detailed information about scheduled holidays and make-up lessons.

 What makes for quality drum instruction?